 Unseen Dangers Can Stop Your Entire Crop.

 More and more, States are requiring safety testing that includes looking for mycotoxins.
 If found above acceptable levels, the entire crop may be destroyed.
-Tests for Aspergillus niger and Aspergillus terreus are already present in Alaska, California, and New York, just to name a few.
+Tests for Aspergillus niger and Aspergillus terreus are already present in Alaska, Nevada, California, and New York, just to name a few.

 Plant Health and Yield

 White powdery mildew is another threat to marijuana production.
 Although infections usually do not result in plant death, they reduce the yield, and lower value.